 If you want to win with Pinterest, you need to be constantly posting to your boards and the group boards you’re a part of.
 No matter how much you like the platform, this can take up a huge amount of your time.
-BoardBooster is an application that integrates with Pinterest and lets you pin relevant pins around the clock.
-The most beautiful part is that a paid account only cost $5 a month.
+Viraltag is a powerful social media sharing tool that works with Pinterest, Facebook, Twitter, and more.
+Stay connected with your social channels with just a few minutes a week.

 If This Then That lets you truly unlock the power of your RSS feed.
 You can set up a number of triggers across dozens of different platforms they integrate with to cut down the time you spend on business social media.
 If this happens then that happens.
 If you publish a new post then syndicate it on twitter, facebook, Evernote, Digg, etc etc. It’s an amazing platform.

 Socialoomph is really meant to be used with Twitter.
 You can set up automatic DM, follow, and retweets from multiple accounts using their paid plan while their unpaid plan forces you to apply their own branding.

 Tweetdeck is an app run by twitter that allows you to get even more out of the social network.
 It allows you to build list, create personalized timelines, and create custom searches to keep track of everything you find interesting.
 It’s a useful tool for keeping track of what’s going on in your market and building engagement with the right people.